-

 b.
 If constructed of a material other than concrete, each outside apron shall measure a minimum of two feet by two feet horizontally;

-B. Each person who that operates a dairy farm and installs one or more farm bulk cooling or holding tanks in his the milkhouse or milkroom shall comply with the following requirements:
+whothat operates a dairy farm and installs one or more farm bulk cooling or holding tanks inhisthe milkhouse or milkroom shall comply with the following requirements:1.
+Each farm bulk cooling or holding tank shall comply with all the requirements contained in:

 a.
-3-A Sanitary Standards for Farm Milk Cooling and Holding Tanks, Document No. 13-09 (Nov.
-1993) 13-11 (July 2012); or
+3-A Sanitary Standards for Farm Milk Cooling and Holding Tanks, Document No.

-b.
+13-09 (Nov.
+1993)13-11 (July 2012); orb.
 3-A Sanitary Standards for Farm Milk Storage Tanks, Document No. 30-01 (Sept.
 1984);

 2. Each farm bulk cooling or holding tank shall be equipped with an indicating thermometer accurate to plus or minus 2.0°F and capable of registering the temperature of the milk in the tank before it reaches 10% of the tank's volume;